rleyvasal/Indiana_Covid-19/README.md

 # Indiana_Covid-19
-Code for extracting and restructuring Covid-19 data from the state of Indiana
+Code for extracting and restructuring Covid-19 data for the state of Indiana